Centre-for-Hardware-Security/asap7_reference_design/README.md

 A reference design is provided as well (SHA256).
 The design is synthesized in Genus at 1.66GHz and it is possible to close timing on Innovus also at 1.66GHz.
 A reference implementation script is also provided for Cadence Innovus.
-The script is *complete*, in the sente that it provides:
+The script is *complete*, in the sense that it provides:
 * power ring in M6-M7
 * follow pin routing in stapled style (M2-VIA-M1)
 * vertical stripes in M3